BBC Logo

 BBC Logo 1988

 In ’98, the Michael Peters Design Agency was brought in to develop the design for the brand mark.
 As a new solution, a return to the pointed corners of the black blocks was implemented, retaining the slope of the acute angle of 17˚.
 The spaces between the blocks remained at the same distance.
-To create graphic unity, Helvetica Neue font was used to write the text, whose edges were also sharpened, as were the blocks.
+Helvetica Neue font was used to create graphic unity to write the text, whose edges were also sharpened, as were the blocks.
 Thus, the visual symmetry and harmony of the entire composition were achieved.
 A novelty was the lines under each block, equal in length to their base.
-Each of these lines had the colors – blue, red, and green.
+Each of these lines had blue, red, and green colors.
 They had a double meaning.
 This was a tribute to the colors of the flags of Scotland, Wales, and Northern Ireland and reflected the correspondence to the three phosphors characteristic of color television.
 In 1997, the mark was used with the BBC Radio Clwyd emblem until its closure.

 1997 – today